MLRS Frequently Asked Questions

 Do I still need to visit the public room?

-What will happen to my existing mining claims?
+What happens to my existing mining claims?

-How will I access mining claims reports?
+How can I access mining claims reports?